spaceship-prompt/spaceship-prompt/docs/sections/nix_shell.md

 # Nix shell `nix_shell`

-!!! important "This section is rendered asynchronously by default"

 !!! info
     [**Nix shell**](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) can be used to provide some kind of virtual environment through the nix-shell command.